Jaycode88/Kicassoo/README.md

 # [Kicassoo](https://jaycode88.github.io/Kicassoo/)

+# N.B to Self contact form action have been removed for gitpages deployment.
+Correct form actions are on the Ionos Deployment!

 ** amiresponsive image here **

 Welcome to Kicassoo, the online showcase for an abstract artist.
 This website is dedicated to presenting the artist's profile and captivating collections.
 With a focus on artistic expression and creativity, Kicassoo offers visitors a glimpse into the vibrant world of contemporary art.